claus-e-andersen/clanElectrons/README.md

 # --------------
 # Some of the functions  (like Sternheimer.delta.exact)
 # return a list with the same format and elements as the
 # input dat puls the result of the computation.
-So, "dat"
+So, the
-# will just be updated with results.
+# function call will update "dat" with results, and after
+# the function call dat contains bout input and final
+# results.

 # "Exact" Sternheimer density-effect correction (delta):
 # See ICRU-90 equations 4.27, 4.28, and 4.29